P-p-H-d/mlib/README.md

 ##### void name\_it\_from(name\_it\_t it, const name\_t rbtree, const type data)

 Set the iterator 'it' to
-the greatest element of 'rbtree' lower of equal than 'data' or an iterator to no element is there is none.
+the lowest element of the tree 'rbtree' greater or equal than 'data' or an iterator to no element is there is none.

 ##### bool name\_end\_p(const name\_it\_t it)